Contra Costa County Board of Supervisors District 3

 "I chose to raise my family here because I wanted them to grow up in a place that had good schools, where I could afford a home that they could be proud of, and where we would feel safe."

-Diane currently is serving her fourth year on the Contra Costa Board of Supervisors.
-Previous to sitting on the Board of Supervisors she was elected to serve on the East Bay Regional Park District and previous to that on the Oakley City Council.
+Diane currently is serving in her second term on the Contra Costa County Board of Supervisors and is serving as the Chair of the board in 2021.
+Prior to serving on the Board of Supervisors, she served on the East Bay Regional Park District and the Oakley City Council.

-Previous to that she spent over 10 years as a small business owner that provided mobile fleet services to businesses.
+She also worked for over 10 years as a small business owner who provided mobile fleet services to businesses.
 She has been actively involved in raising money and awareness for Tuberous Sclerosis for over 21 years.
-She previously served as Chairperson for the Tuberous Sclerosis Alliance of Northern California.
+She served as Chairperson for the Tuberous Sclerosis Alliance of Northern California.

-Diane was elected to the Contra Costa County Board of Supervisors in 2016 and was sworn in January 2017.
-She currently serves on 30 different committees including the Delta Protection Commission, First 5, the Contra Costa County Family Justice Center, East Contra County Habitat Conservancy, 2020 Census , State Route 4 Bypass Authority, just to name a few.
+Diane was first elected to the Contra Costa County Board of Supervisors in 2016 and was reelected in 2020.
+She is currently the Chair of the Board of Supervisors.
+She currently serves on 30 different committees including the Delta Protection Commission, the Contra Costa County Family Justice Center, East Contra County Habitat Conservancy, 2021 Redistricting , State Route 4 Bypass Authority, just to name a few.

 She previously served as Director of Ward 7 on the East Bay Regional Park District which oversaw then over 120,000 acres in both Alameda and Contra Costa County serving over 2.6 million people with a $205 million budget that is not just parks and trails.
 The park district is a very diversified land and water system of 65 regional parks, recreation areas, wildernesses, shorelines, preserves, land banks and 31 regional, inter-park trails.
 EBRPD receive over 22 million visitors each year.
 The district has its own police and a fire department which includes a total staff of up to 1,200 people during the summer season.
 While serving on EBRPD she represented the cities of Antioch, Bay Point, Bethel Island, Brentwood, Byron, Clyde, Crockett, Discovery Bay, Hercules, Martinez, Oakley, Pacheco, parts of Pinole, Pittsburg, Port Costa, Rodeo, and other unincorporated areas of Contra Costa County.